 Correlation analyses

 Conceptually similar to the negative controls approach above, when a sample is selected, all the features that influenced selection become correlated within the sample (except for the highly unlikely case that causes are perfectly multiplicative).
-Testing for correlations amongst hypothesised risk factors where it is expected that there should be no relationship can indicate the presence and magnitude of sampling bias, and therefore the likelihood of collider bias distorting the primary analysis (58).
+Testing for correlations amongst hypothesised risk factors where it is expected that there should be no relationship can indicate the presence and magnitude of sampling selection, and therefore the likelihood of collider bias distorting the primary analysis (72).

 Implications